CHM Student Resolution Advocate

 A REPORT TO THE CHM STUDENT RESOLUTION ADVOCATE DOES NOT CONSTITUTE NOTICE TO THE COLLEGE OR UNIVERSITY NOR DOES IT INITIATE A FORMAL GRIEVANCE PROCEDURE.
 STUDENTS WILL BE DIRECTED TO APPROPRIATE PROCEDURES AND RESOURCES AS NEEDED.

-In addition to or instead of contacting the CHM Student Resolution Advocate, Dr. Christine Shafer, students and faculty may contact the MSU University Ombudsperson, Dr. Robert Caldwell or Associate University Ombudsperson, Dr. Shannon Burton, both at phone 517-353-8830 or email the Office of the University Ombudsperson.
+In addition to or instead of contacting the CHM Student Resolution Advocate, Dr. Christine Shafer, students and faculty may contact the MSU University Ombudsperson, Shannon Lynn Burton, PhD at phone 517-353-8830 or email the Office of the University Ombudsperson.

 *exception: the Student Resolution Advocate is a mandatory reporter and adheres to MSU policy regarding reports of sexual assault or harassment, child abuse or endangerment, and crime reporting.